-- Must exhibit physical characteristics of a purebred Angus - Solid Black - Polled - Needs to have a tight sheath that is round and perpendicular to the ground - Angus-type ear set, small to moderate ear size high on the head
+Must physically exhibit breed characteristics of a purebred Angus.

+- Solid black. - Polled (i.e., born without horns). - Needs to have a sheath that is round and perpendicular to the ground. - Angus-type ear set, small to moderate ear size sitting high on the head and tying horizontally into the poll.

-- Continental breed type structure (being coarse about his joints, not to be confused with big-boned cattle) and head - Bumps where horns would be on a horned animal - Birthmarks or white hair in the switch should be reviewed for the skin color (black skin color is acceptable; white or pink skin is a disqualification) - Non-Angus type ear set (excessive ear size and set as in Continental breeds) - Large navels and angular sheaths
+- Continental breed type structure (being coarse about his joints, not to be confused with big-boned cattle) and head. - Bumps or a ridge where horns would be on a horned animal. - Birthmarks or white hair in the switch should be reviewed for the skin color (black skin color is acceptable; white or pink skin is a disqualification). - Non-Angus-type ear set (ear set and excessive ear size as in Continental breeds). - Large navels and angular sheaths.

-- White skin resulting in white hair above the underline or in the front of the navel (white on the navel is acceptable)
+- White skin resulting in white hair above the underline or in the front of the navel (white on the navel is acceptable).

-- White skin resulting in white hair on the leg, foot, or tail
+- White skin resulting in white hair on the leg, foot, or tail.

-- Horns or Scurs
+- Horns or scurs.

-- Brindle
+- Brindle.

-- Diluter color pattern
+- Diluter color pattern.

-- Double muscling

-- Dehorning scars
+- Dehorning scars.

+- Double muscling.

+- A defined ridge/bump running vertically from the center of the skull into the poll (i.e., TH Bump).